- Evaluate your progress toward any specific goals.

 "Am I investing the right way for my situation?"
 It's a source of anxiety or confusion for many investors.
 How do you know?
-You diligently contribute—and choose mutual funds—for your 401(k) or IRA.
-You probably also have a brokerage account where you put some extra money into a mutual fund.
-But are you on track to hit your goals?

 1. Focus on your goals

 Let's start with saving for college.
-Say you envision sending your newborn to an in-state public school and plan to cover 50% of the expenses with your savings (with the remaining 50% to be covered by a combination of scholarships, grants, and financial aid).
+Say you envision sending your newborn to an in-state public school and plan to cover half of the expenses with your savings (with the remaining 50% to be covered by a combination of scholarships, grants, and financial aid).
 According to the College Cost Calculator from the College Board, the total cost would be about $222,466, for which you will pay $111,233 over the course of 4 years.

 2. Check your asset mix

 When you started investing, you probably set up a diversified mix of investments that targeted a certain level of risk based on your goals, time horizon, and tolerance for volatility.
 A diversified portfolio is made up of different types of investments with varying patterns of risk and return—like stocks, bonds, and short-term investments.
 If one part of your investment is declining, another part may be doing well, or at least not going down as much.
 The goal of diversification is not necessarily to maximize performance, but it may help limit the losses for the level of risk in your portfolio if the markets decline.